YisongMiao/text-dna/README.md

-Even though it seems Yisong make many commits in this repo, it is only a programming habit.
-He contributed equally with [Yihao](https://github.com/YihaoAng) in this course project in CS6219.
+Even though this git repo is under Yisong's name, he contributed equally with [Yihao](https://github.com/YihaoAng) in this course project in CS6219.